Home and water heating

 Heating your home

 While heat pumps are great for heating large spaces such as living areas, the upfront cost may be hard to justify for smaller spaces and bedrooms.
 Electric heaters such as panel heaters can be a good option for these areas as they’re cheaper to buy.
 But they’re also more expensive to run, so make sure they’re ‘smart’ with a thermostat and timer, or programmable, to avoid wasting electricity.
-Find out more about electric heaters at Gen Less.

 Water heating

-• reducing the amount of hot water you use by installing low flow showerheads, fixing dripping hot taps and just taking shorter showers
+• Reducing the amount of hot water you use by installing low flow showerheads, fixing dripping hot taps and just taking shorter showers

-• keeping hot water hot for longer, by insulating hot water cylinders with cylinder wraps and pipe insulation which are sometimes called lagging and both available from hardware stores.
+• Keeping hot water hot for longer, by insulating hot water cylinders with cylinder wraps and pipe insulation which are sometimes called lagging and both available from hardware stores.

 How much it costs